getcuia/stransi/README.md

     -   [x] Background colors
 -   [x] Works with what most ANSI/Unix terminals understand (xterm, Linux console, GNOME Terminal, etc.)

+See all the supported ANSI escape sequences in the [FEATURES.md](FEATURES.md).

 ## Credits